It’s the FINAL COUNTDOWN! Dada-da-da! Dada-DA-da-da! Dada-da-da, da-da-da-da-da. (FYI,that took me a full 5 min to figure out.)

-Get ready ya’ll because today we’re gonna have a competition of epic proportions.
-That’s right folks, after thousands of years of milk-drinkin’, we, here at Weed ’em & Reap are going to finally FINALLY make the decision everybody’s been waiting for.
+Get ready ya’ll.
+Because today we’re gonna have a competition of epic proportions.
+That’s right, folks.
+After thousands of years of milk-drinkin,’ we here at Weed ’em & Reap are going to FINALLY make the decision everybody’s been waiting for.

-Now, let’s start with some of the pros & cons of each of the contenders milk…
+First, read here to see why we drink raw milk.
+Now, let’s start with some of the pros and cons of each of the contenders’ milk.

-PROS – One of the benefits of cow’s milk is that the cream separates from the liquid.
+PROS: One of the benefits of cow’s milk is that the cream separates from the liquid.
 Hence, you get cream.
 Hence, you get butter.
 Hence, you get heaven on earth.
 So yeah, two big thumbs up for that Mrs. Cow.
-Cow’s milk also is a better milk to “feed the masses”.
-While I don’t support commercial farms (CAFOs) AT ALL, even small organic, grass-fed, raw dairy farms who have only 50 cows can put out a whopping 300 gallons a day.
-So, another thumbs up to those amazing cows that produce that much milk a day.
-Also, cow’s milk knocks goat’s milk out of the park in levels of B12 & folate.
+Cow’s milk also is a better milk to “feed the masses.”
+While I don’t support commercial farms (CAFOs) AT ALL, even small organic, grass fed, raw dairy farms who have only 50 cows can put out a whopping 300 gallons a day.
+So, another thumbs up to those amazing cows that produce so much milk a day.
+Also, cow’s milk knocks goat’s milk out of the park in levels of B12 and folate.

-PROS – Goat’s milk is closest in structure to human milk.
-The fat globules are smaller which aids in digestion.
-In a recent study of infants allergic to cow’s milk found that 93% of them were able to drink goat’s milk with absolutely no allergic reaction!
-The ease of digestibility is due to the high amount of medium-chain fatty acids, and has 35% compared to cow’s 17%.
-Goat’s milk also contains less lactose (milk sugars) than cow’s milk which helps those who suffer from lactose-intolerance.
+PROS: Goat’s milk is closest in structure to human milk.
+The fat globules are smaller, which aids in digestion.
+In a recent study of infants allergic to cow’s milk found that 69% of them were able to drink goat’s milk with absolutely no allergic reaction!
+The ease of digestibility is also due to the high amount of medium-chain fatty acids (has 35% compared to cow’s 17%).
+Goat’s milk also contains less lactose (milk sugars) than cow’s milk, which is great because it helps those who suffer from lactose intolerance.
 Goat’s milk is slightly alkaline, unlike cow’s milk which is slightly acidic.

-CONS – Some people dislike the taste of goat’s milk, and we agree that certain breeds of goats can have musky tasting milk.
-We own Nigerian Dwarfs, which produce a mild taste, almost identical to cow’s milk.
-The only drawback is that they are small.
-Small = less milk.
-Because we only get about 1-2 quarts a day from one goat, we need about 2-3 goats to feed our family of four.
-Not too bad, but you’d definitely need a lot of Nigerian Dwarf’s to “feed the masses”.
-Read my Guide to Raising & Milking Goats here.
+CONS: Some people dislike the taste of goat’s milk, and we agree that certain breeds of goats can have musky tasting milk.
+We own Nigerian Dwarfs, which produce a mild taste that’s almost identical to cow’s milk.
+The only drawback is that they are small animals.
+Small animals = less milk.
+Because we get about 1-2 quarts a day from one goat, we need about 2-3 goats to feed our family of four.
+Not too bad, but you’d definitely need a lot of Nigerian Dwarfs to “feed the masses.”
+Read my Guide to Raising and Milking Goats here.

-PROS – While there’s some debate on the actual amounts of fat soluble vitamins in sheep’s milk, they still produce the CREAMIEST milk, and are famous for the deliciously succulent cheese their milk makes.
-They are efficient producers, only needing 100% cheap grass (no alfalfa or grain) to produce rich milk.
-They, like goats, have naturally homogenized milk, which means smaller fat globules and more medium-chain fatty acids.
-This aids in digestion just like goat’s milk.
+PROS: While there’s some debate on the actual amounts of fat soluble vitamins in sheep’s milk, they still produce the CREAMIEST milk out of these three.
+Sheep are famous for the deliciously succulent cheeses their milk makes.
+They are efficient producers, only needing 100% grass (no alfalfa or grain—just cheap grass!) to produce rich milk.
+Like goats, they also naturally homogenized milk.
+That means smaller fat globules and more medium-chain fatty acids.
+This aids in digestion, just like goat’s milk.

-CONS – Sheep are instinctively natural prey, which means they have difficulty “relaxing” while being milked.
-Trying to milk a sheep is difficult because if you scare your sheep, even slightly, their bodies will produce adrenaline which counteracts the “letting down hormone” oxytocin and the subsequent production of milk.
+CONS: Sheep are naturally prey animals, which means they have difficulty “relaxing” while being milked.
+Trying to milk a sheep is difficult, because if you scare them even slightly, their bodies will produce adrenaline.
+This counteracts the “letting down hormone” oxytocin and the subsequent production of milk.
+Boo.

-Finally, let’s do some official taste-testing!
-Yes, all of it is fresh & raw!
+Now let’s do some official taste-testing!
+Yes, all of it is fresh and raw.
+Deliciousness.

 The boy: COW – “Good” GOAT – “Sweet” SHEEP – “Awesome”